pstolarz/OneWireNg/README.md

 on GPIO bit-banging.
 Object of this class isn't constructed directly rather than the class is intended to be inherited by a derived class providing protected interface implementation for low level GPIO activities (set mode, read, write).

+### `OneWireNg_PicoRP2040PIO`

+The class is derived from `OneWireNg` and implements the 1-wire interface for RP2040 MCU using Programmable I/O (PIO) peripheral.
+This is a platform driver therefore may be created directly by its public constructor.

+NOTE: The RP2040 platform is supported via 2 types of drivers for the Arduino
+framework: bit-banging driver (`OneWireNg_ArduinoMbedHAL` class) and the PIO driver.
+By default the latter is chosen, see `CONFIG_RP2040_PIO_DRIVER` configuration parameter for more details.

 ### `OneWireNg_PLATFORM`